DigitalPublishingToolkit/TOD50/md/05FakeNewsMemesUnconscious.md

 their worldviews in books and essays, often through respected academic publishers.
-For instance, Paul Gottfried, the founder of the paleoconservative[^40] movement, and James Division Hunter, the creator of the concept of 'cultural Marxism', are professors at US universities who have published works with some of the most important academic publishers in the US.
+For instance, Paul Gottfried, the founder of the paleoconservative[^40] movement, and James Division Hunter, the creator of the concept of \'cultural Marxism\', are professors at US universities who have published works with some of the most important academic publishers in the US.
 A simulacrum device thus drives the discourse and communication of the alt-right.
 Conservative scholars often take scientific, sociological, and philosophical concepts and twist them into conspiratorial and delusional theories.
 They misinterpret the Gramscian concept of hegemony and the sociological concept of globalization as cultural Marxism and globalism, respectively, changing the moral signal value of original theories.[^41] Ideologists like Olavo de Carvalho then take these academic ideas and turn them into more accessible forms of communication.[^42] In their turn, social media influencers take these ideas and turn them into memes and fake news.
 This process is not straightforward and is not just one-way.
 While sometimes internet communicators can influence academics, in general, the communication process flows from scholars, politicians, and ideologues to internet communicators and lastly, the crowds.
 While the academic production of the alt-right constitutes a theoretical corpus, there is an unconscious guideline that runs through these theories that connects them to internet communities.
 Between the top and the bottom of this network, a series of translations and vulgarizations of conspiracy theories can be observed.
 This process is what I call a simulacrum process, driven by unconscious imperatives.
-Like Plato’s *simulacrum*, the process is driven by mimesis, as argued by Horbyk, Löfgren, Soriano, and Prymachenko, and where ‘imitation and mimicry are at the heart of ‘fake news’ just as Aristotelian mimesis is at the heart of fiction; but while a fictional text seeks to imitate life, ‘fake news’ texts imitate other texts, those of actual news.
-It is a meta-mimesis’.[^43]
+Like Plato's *simulacrum*, the process is driven by mimesis, as argued by Horbyk, Löfgren, Soriano, and Prymachenko, and where 'imitation and mimicry are at the heart of 'fake news' just as Aristotelian mimesis is at the heart of fiction; but while a fictional text seeks to imitate life, 'fake news' texts imitate other texts, those of actual news.
+It is a meta-mimesis'.[^43]

 The process can be described in four steps.
 First, conservative academics or organizations appropriate scientific and sociological concepts.
-For example, Gottfried and Hunter interpret Gramsci's concept of hegemony to create the idea of 'cultural Marxism', understood as a social and discursive battle of left-wing academics and politicians to gain dominance over the cultural and political realm.
+For example, Gottfried and Hunter interpret Gramsci\'s concept of hegemony to create the idea of \'cultural Marxism\', understood as a social and discursive battle of left-wing academics and politicians to gain dominance over the cultural and political realm.
 The second step involves alt-right politicians and ideologues translating this discourse